michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0113.md

 - n: the termination of a ruler or institution (especially by force)
 - n: the act of disturbing the mind or body
 ### Family
-overthrow: overthrew, overthrowing, overthrown, overthrows+;throw: overthrow, threw, throwed, thrower, throwing, throws;thrower: throwers
+- overthrow: overthrew, overthrowing, overthrown, overthrows+
+- throw: overthrow, threw, throwed, thrower, throwing, throws
+- thrower: throwers
 ### Examples
 - Romo, completed three of four passes for 29 yards, overthrew Terrance Williams on a deep pass on his first play.
 - The right defended the status quo; the left agitated to overthrow or at least ameliorate it.